 But that’s being a bit defeatist and, like the current T5 service, quite unimaginative.
 If a TrawsCymru service to Haverfordwest is a lost cause, where else could the reduced-frequency, faster, T5 from Aberystwyth go south of Cardigan?
 The other main routes are the 460 to Carmarthen and the 430 to Narberth.
 The 460 is itself rather indirect and using this would mean creating a second TrawsCymru route between Aberystwyth and Carmarthen (the T1 via Lampeter being the other).
 So that’s not sensible, and going direct to Narberth would require the introduction of a parallel local service (for the settlements the 430 currently detours to serve).
 Too expensive, I expect.

 Which brings us back to the traditional 412 route: Cardigan – Newport – Fishguard – Haverfordwest.
 But why keep it intact?
 With through passengers in short supply anyway, due to the indirect route, perhaps just part of it could be TrawsCymru.
 Aberystwyth – Aberaeron – Cardigan – Newport – Fishguard would be pretty much direct, with the only detour being going through Cardigan instead of using the bypass as a private car would (curse bypasses).
-A connection at Fishguard for Haverfordwest would cater for the few going through, and remember that the new T5 would only be every two hours, so there could still be indirect through services between Haverfordwest and Cardigan/Aberystwyth.
+A connection at Fishguard for Haverfordwest would cater for the few going through, and remember that the new T5 would only be every two hours, so there could still be indirect through services between Haverfordwest and Cardigan/Aberystwyth (in the other hours).
 A small positive side-effect of the changes would be that Trecwn could have an all-day scheduled service back, by making the Haverfordwest-Fishguard connecting services (roughly every two hours, remember, as the Trecwn deviations on the 412 were) operate via the village.